-The State Ballet Theatre of Russia is based in the city of Ufa, hometown of legendary ballet dancer Rudolf Nureyev.
+The State Ballet Theater of Russia is based in the city of Ufa, hometown of legendary ballet dancer Rudolf Nureyev.
 With a company of approximately 60 dancers, its production of “Sleeping Beauty” features detailed sets and costumes, along with authentic Russian choreography.

 Composer Pyotr Ilyich Tchaikovsky completed work on the score for “Sleeping Beauty” in 1889.
 It was the second of his three ballets, the first of which was “Swan Lake,” composed in 1876.
 He was commissioned by the director of Russia’s Imperial Theatre to create the score for his third ballet, “The Nutcracker,” following the success of “Sleeping Beauty.”

 Tchaikovsky based his ballet on the Brothers Grimm’s version of Charles Perrault’s “La Belle au bois dormant.”
 “Sleeping Beauty” received its premiere on Jan.
 15, 1890, at the Mariinsky Theatre in St. Petersburg, with choreography by Marius Petipa.
 Today, it stands as one of the world’s most beloved and oft-performed ballets.